mhaugrud/msumcspy/_sources/Functions/Exercises.rst

 .. question:: functions_ex_3

-   Write a function ``drawPoly(aturtle, num_sides, side_length)`` which makes a turtle draw a regular polygon.
+   Write a function ``drawPoly(aturtle, num_sides, side_length)`` which makes a turtle draw a regular polygon (all sides are the same length and all angles are the same size).
 Include a proper docstring.
 It can be called with any number of sides.
-However, if called with ``drawPoly(tess, 8, 50)``, it will draw a shape like this:
+For example, if called with ``drawPoly(tess, 8, 50)``, a shape like this would be drawn:

    .. image:: Figures/regularpolygon.png